 In Mississippi, Dr. Gallardo is on a mission to close this digital divide, one citizen, one neighborhood, one business, one community at a time.
 Dr. Gallardo discussed with Institute members the steps he has taken and the community development model he uses to move the dial toward a more connected and intelligent Mississippi.Read more

-Each Institute focuses on a field of study related to one of ICF's six Intelligent Community Indicators while also supporting a specific mission of the community or institution that is home to the Institute.
-The Institute's specific mission may focus on education or e-democracy, agriculture or alternative energy, the creation of technology clusters or the reduction of poverty.
-Whatever the mission, the Institute creates new knowledge on the role of the Intelligent Community in achieving it.
+Each Institute focuses teaching the ICF Method while also supporting a specific mission of the community or institution that is home to the Institute.
+That mission may focus on education or e-democracy, agriculture or alternative energy, the creation of technology clusters or the reduction of poverty.
+Whatever the mission, the Institute creates new capabilities for the global movement while addressing regional or national priorities.

 If you wish to explore formation of an Institute of the Intelligent Community Forum, request an Expression of Interest template from co-founder Louis Zacharilla.Submit

 The Mississippi State University Extension Service Intelligent Community Institute (MSUES-ICI) assisted and educated rural communities on how to plan for, transition to, and prosper in the digital age from 2014 to 2017.

 The MSUES-ICI conducted outreach and research that generated knowledge and shared information with Mississippi residents and the world on how communities can transition into and benefit from the digital age.

 ICF's Intelligent Community Indicators served as a guideline for the work done by the Mississippi State University Extension Service Intelligent Community Institute.

 The Institute worked with the following communities: